billyzkid/phamine/README.md

 	phantomjs src/phamine.coffee sample/SpecRunner.html

-If everything works you should see output like this in your terminal:
+If everything works, then you should see output like this in your terminal:

 	Player -> passed
 	  should be able to play a Song -> passed